Optimization landscape of $\ell_0$-Bregman relaxations: Introduction

 In particular, as we are interested in dealing with fidelity terms that may be non-quadratic, we will focus on the class of $\ell_0$-Bregman relaxations (B-rex), which has been recently introduced in \cite{Essafri2024}.
 The corresponding exact relaxation takes the form

 where, given $\Psi:\R^N\to\R$, $B_{\Psi}$ is known as the B-rex functional, and is associated to the Bregman divergence of the function $\Psi$.
 We will dedicate~\Cref{sec:brex} to further delve into the details of the above functional: from its definition to its exact relaxation property.
+In short, the strength of this approach is, on top of the exact relaxation result, its adaptability through the choice of $\Psi$: : a proper choice of the Bregman function $\Psi$ will allow to incorporate the geometry of the data fidelity term $G_\by$ into the regularization imposed by $B_\Psi$, reducing the number of local minimizers, see e.g.~\cite{EssafriKL}.

 The case of a quadratic fidelity term $G_{\mathbf{y}}$ and $\Psi=(1/2)\|\cdot\|_2^2$ has been extensively studied in the literature, and the exact relaxation properties of the associated relaxed problem have been analyzed in \cite{Soubies2015,soubies2017unified,Carlsson2019}.
 Moreover, a deeper analysis of the relaxation's optimization landscape was conducted in \cite{Carlsson2020}.
 This work provides conditions under which critical points are isolated in terms of sparsity, meaning that any other critical point admits a much larger cardinality.
 The authors further demonstrate that, under suitable assumptions, it is possible to determine an interval for the regularization parameter $\lambda_0$ such that the oracle solution is the unique global minimizer of the relaxation and, additionally, isolated in terms of sparsity.
 Subsequent works analyzed the optimization landscape of exact relaxations for rank-regularized least-squares \cite{carlsson2022unbiased} and for $\ell_0$-$\ell_1$ regularized least-squares \cite{Carlsson22}.
-Finally, the results of \cite{Carlsson2020} have been specialized to the case where $\bA$ is a Fourier measurement matrix in \cite{Qiao2022}.
+Finally, the results of \cite{Carlsson2020} have been specialized to the case where $\bA$ is a Fourier measurement matrix in \cite{Qiao2022}.\\